Team Formation and Applications: The Algorithm

-In this section, we present our TF algorithm, referred to as \AlgTF{}.
-The algorithm attempts to (locally) gather tokens, that may be distributed over multiple primary nodes, into a single primary node and perform team formation(s) if the number of gathered tokens is large enough.
+The algorithm \AlgTF{} attempts to (locally) gather tokens, that may be distributed over multiple primary nodes, into a single primary node and perform team formation(s) if the number of gathered tokens is large enough.

 Under \AlgTF{}, each primary node $p \in P$ maintains the local variable $p.\varTokens \in \Integers_{\geq 0}$ that counts the number of tokens held by $p$.
 Recalling that $p.\varTokens^{t}$ is the value of $p.\varTokens$ at time $t > 0$, let $\Busy^{t} = \{ p \in P : p.\varTokens^{t} > 0\}$, referring to the nodes in $\Busy^{t}$ as \emph{busy}.
 The algorithm is designed so that a utility node $u \in U$ may hold tokens only instantaneously, when the tokens are transported, through $u$, between two primary nodes in $P(u)$.